Exact augmented Lagrangians for constrained optimization problems in Hilbert spaces II: Applications: Preliminaries

 Let the functions $f$, $F$, and $g_i$, $i \in M$, be continuously Fr\'{e}chet differentiable, $D F(x)[\cdot]: X \to H$ be the Fr\'{e}chet derivative of $F$ at $x$, and $\nabla_x L(x, \lambda, \mu)$ be the gradient of the function $x \mapsto L(x, \lambda, \mu)$.
 The exact augmented Lagrangian for the problem $(\mathcal{P})$ is defined as follows:

 if $x \in \Omega$, and $\mathscr{L}(x, \lambda, \mu, c) = + \infty$, otherwise.
 Here $\lambda \in H$ and $\mu \in \mathbb{R}^m$ are Lagrange multipliers, $c > 0$ is the penalty parameter, and

-For the sake of simplicity, below we will consider only the case $\phi(t) \equiv t$ and $\psi(y) \equiv 1$, although exact augmented Lagrangian methods for problems considered in the article might perform better for a different choice of these functions.
+For the sake of simplicity, below we will consider only the case $\phi(t) \equiv t$ and $\psi(y) \equiv 1$, although optimization methods based on exact augmented Lagrangians for problems presented in the article might perform better for a different choice of these functions.

 For any $\gamma \in \mathbb{R}$ and $c > 0$ introduce sublevel sets